layadudi/Bank-Customer-Segmentation/README.md

+# EDA
-# EDA is done to find Dataset has 7 variables and 210 instances.
+   It is done to find Dataset has 7 variables and 210 instances.
 It is evident that no null values are present in the data.

    Using the describe() function in Python, a summary of all the parameters can be obtained.
    Using the .duplicated() function, it is found that the given dataset has no duplicate values.